Most popular💥

 • Dry ingredients thoroughly

-• Cool cooked ingredients completely
+• Cool cooked ingredients completely before adding dressing

-• Salt and drain watery vegetables
+• Salt and drain watery vegetables (like cucumbers)

 • Avoid overdressing